jarretbryan/choo-for-bee/README.md

 # choo-animals-starter

+Heavily annotated version of the choo-animals started I built most of it locally, isntead of on glitch

 A starter app for the `your-first-choo-app` tutorial.

 First, remix this Glitch app so you can start editing the code.